hopeross/psrails-learning/README.md

 * Lesson 12 part 2 - Editing Records
   * Part 2 took a little longer but in the middle of it we had a routing conversation around Trusted Admin while sorting
   * out an operations issue which helped cement things a bit more.
+* Lesson 13 - Creating Records
+  * talked myself in circles on this one, apparently you need both the new method (to initate the new action) AND the
+  * create method to save the new item.
+I was trying to smash those two concepts together in to one.
+They are
+  * individual and if you use them correctly Rails will handle things through voodoo lol.
+*